bharathreddy0201/APIFramework_CucumberBDD/README.md

 5. Run As Maven clean and maven install .
 6. Code is ready for testing .

-# Automation Testing Scenarios :
-Below are the list of API test scenario's given as part of testing .
 # src/main/java :
 1. Packages -> POJO : POJOs are used for increasing the readability and re-usability of a program and Using concept of serilization and deserialization .